There isn’t just one style of hair color or shade; there are several variations that complement various skin tones and natural hair tones.

 Does blonde hair make you look younger?

-Hair that is lighter in color helps you look younger, but the shade you use is crucial.
+Hair that is lighter in color helps you look younger, but, to my opinion, the shade you use is crucial.
 Avoid cold, ashy tones and instead, use golden highlights to add warmth to the look.
 However, if your hair loses dimension, no matter what color it is — blonde, dark, red, or gray — you will seem older.
 By infusing the same warmth and softness into your hair, you will achieve a youthful glow in your hair.

 Why do blondes darken with age?